marcomaggi/ccstructs/README.md

 ## Introduction

-This  package  installs  a  C11  language  library  implementing  common interfaces to handle C structs.
+This package installs a C11  language library implementing common traits to handle C structs.

 The  library  targets  POSIX  systems.
 This  package  depends  on  the
 packages:  CCExceptions,  at least  version  0.9.0;  CCMemory, at  least